 Research in the CCTMIH began by addressing unmet needs in wound management, continence management, blood filtration and infection control.
 As the research has evolved in response to clinical challenges, the development of new implantable and bioactive textile materials has become a major focus, aimed at addressing performance gaps in tissue repair and regeneration, diagnostics, wound healing and the treatment of disease.
 This work involves research on biomaterials such as collagen, textile manufacturing and medical device design, as well as clinical evaluation.

-Wound management – Chronic wounds are a major problem in old age and arise for reasons such as poor circulation, neuropathy, difficulty moving, systemic illnesses, age, and repeated trauma.
+Wound management – Chronic wounds can arise for reasons such as poor circulation, neuropathy, difficulty moving, systemic illnesses, age, and repeated trauma.
 Chronic wounds can include venous leg ulcers, pressure sores and burn injuries.
-Interactive and bioactive dressings capable of managing biofilms, enzymatic activity as well as controlled delivery of therapeutic compounds to the wound site (where applicable) are areas of development.
-Management of exudate and microbial activity in the wound site whilst minimising the risk of infection are key issues in reducing healing times.
+Bioactive hydrogel dressings capable of managing enzymatic activity and exudate are areas of development.
 With increasing rates of diabetes and obesity, significantly more people will suffer from chronic wounds that will not heal quickly.
 Chronic wounds cause severe emotional and physical stress as well as creating a significant financial burden on patients and the entire healthcare system.
-New hydrogel materials are also being developed for chronic woundcare.

-Continence management – millions of people have a bladder control problem negatively impacting upon their quality of life.
-Work at Leeds aims to significantly increase device disposal options for patients, carers and NHS staff by developing technology capable of enabling discrete, leakage resistant, fully toilet flushable devices.
+Continence management – Our work aims to significantly increase device disposal options for patients, carers and NHS staff by developing technology capable of enabling discrete, leakage resistant, fully toilet flushable devices.
 Morbidity, social withdrawal and nursing time issues are also being tackled by developing alternative technologies for combatting odour, reducing bacterial activity, skin irritation and the risk of infection associated with extended use of ostomy and ileostomy products.
-This research also aims to reduce the environmental impact of products after disposal.